 Dated with reference to Untitled [Cat no. 2] [BC083].
 Both painted on prepared boards of the same size.

-Alternative title, Siamese Cat, taken from the exhibition Flora Scales at The Suter Te Aratoi o Whakatū, Nelson, 2018.
+Alternative title, Siamese Cat, taken from the exhibition Flora Scales at The Suter Te Aratoi o Whakatū, Nelson, New Zealand, 2018.

-Artist Gretchen Albrecht recalls: “two neighbourhood Siamese cats who took over the kitchen in her tiny flat in Mt Eden, soaking up the warmth of the radiator she put on for them.”
+Artist Gretchen Albrecht recalls, “two neighbouring Siamese cats who took over the kitchen in her tiny flat in Mt Eden, soaking up the warmth of the radiator she put on for them.” – excerpt from A Meeting Between Two Women Painters, a photographic essay compiled by Linda Gill, 1984 (unpublished)

 There is a cat, dated c.1976, in which the hand has its say as much as, if not more than the eye.
 It is much nearer to us than those competent horses of the first period of the artist’s life, parading so properly in their appearances which fit them like tight tunics, jerseys – or even wet-suits!
 This cat is lying so relaxed, hind feet away from us, that we hardly think of its appearance at all; or, if we do, only as an effect of the pulse of all creation.
 That its life and its appearance coincide so beautifully and easily, gives the latter a quality of comfortable, loose-fitting clothes being worn casually and yet with consummate style.
 Bravo, Flora!
 You were on the way, in these last paintings, to where life flows without interruption or impediment – even the impediment of having to paint it.”